-The best thing you can do to reduce your risk of lung cancer is to stop smoking.
+The best thing you can do to reduce your risk of this type of cancer is to stop smoking.

 For information on NHS support available to stop smoking please click here.

-There is no screening programme for lung cancer.
+There is no screening programme for this type of cancer.
 If you are worried about lung cancer please go and see your GP, particularly if you have any of the risk symptoms described above.